 The M.S. in Nursing program prepares in-service nurses to advance their careers.
 The curriculum combines theory, experience, and research.
-Students can pursue a specialization in Nursing Education, Nursing Administration, or Family Nurse Practitioner to prepare for new roles in the profession.
+Students can pursue a specialization as a Family Nurse Practitioner to prepare for new roles in the profession.
 The program’s emphasis on critical thinking and scholarly inquiry also provides an appropriate foundation for a doctoral study in nursing.

 The program prepares students to incorporate the latest knowledge into their nursing practice and to demonstrate a high degree of competence.
 Ultimately, students become contributors to the improvement of health care, health policy, and the advancement of the nursing profession.

 Please note: CCNE Third-Party Comments for the College of Mount Saint Vincent School of Nursing’s Upcoming Accreditation Review